 - Metrics based on relationships, sentiment, and factual statements within the community

 If you enjoy our show, please know that it’s only possible with the generous support of our sponsor: Discourse.

-The “online gift economy” that The WELL helped create (8:14): “The WELL, because of its open nature and its desire to experiment, opened up chunks of the operating system for programmers to actually play with and make little utilities for the people as a way of kind of practicing.
+The “online gift economy” that The WELL helped create (8:14): “The WELL, because of its open nature and desire to experiment, opened up chunks of the operating system for programmers to actually play with and make little utilities for the people as a way of practicing.
 There was this maker culture going on at the same time.
-As Howard Rheingold put it once, it was where the tool makers meet with the tool users.
+As Howard Rheingold put it once, it was where the tool makers meet the tool users.
 In addition to being a place where people can converse, it was also a kind of birthplace of a sort of online gift economy.” -John Coate

 Is web rage the new road rage?
 (15:15): “Just the other day, I was thinking that in a way, [web rage is] not too unlike road rage, where you can yell at somebody in the car that cut you off … knowing that it’s almost certain they’re not going to stop and make you get out of your car and work it out with them physically.
 It’s safe. … [Online], it is kind of a power spot that you’re sitting in.
 This becomes part of your identity and you’re confident and you say things and some people can too easily go about that in an ill-considered way, forgetting that if you were face-to-face with somebody in the same room, you would factor that into however you talk to them.” -John Coate